top of page

-How Sinclair Lewis’s It Can’t Happen Here Warns Today’s America
+Sinclair Lewis’s It Can’t Happen Here: A Study of Authoritarianism

 The Seduction of the Strongman